 - Address the reviewer’s issue, provide solutions, and take the conversation offline (if necessary).

-Responding to negative reviews on Glassdoor requires that you have a calm, collected, and most importantly, professional tone.
-The words you use in the response need to convey that you genuinely care and respect about the reviewer’s feedback.
+An important part of knowing how to responding to negative reviews on Glassdoor is having a calm, collected, and professional tone.
+The words you use in the response need to convey that you genuinely care about and respect the reviewer’s feedback.

 Not everyone can write in a professional tone on Glassdoor, which is why you could assign the role of reviews responses to a select few in your H.R. or social teams.
-With an online review platform like ReviewTrackers, which allows for an unlimited number of users, you can easily coordinate every review action by quickly assigning responses to specific people on your team when a negative review comes up.
+With employer brand monitoring from ReviewTrackers, which allows for an unlimited number of users, you can easily coordinate every review action by quickly assigning responses to specific people on your team when a negative review comes up.

-Once you have the right response tone, you’ll then need to work on submitting the response on time.
+Once you have the right response tone, work on submitting an on-time response.
 Taking too long to address a reviewer’s feedback and concerns, especially if they are currently an employee, can show that you don’t care about their thoughts.